-A while back I shared something called the Second Chance Game.
-The basic idea is that a player who makes an error is immediately given an opportunity to correct their mistake.
+I previously shared something called the Second Chance Game.
+The basic idea is that a player who makes an error immediately gets an opportunity to correct their mistake.
 For example, a hitter spikes a ball into the net.
-The coach immediately makes them hit another ball, and potentially another, and another until they have a good swing.
-It is worth noting that doing this sort of error correction need not be confined to one certain type of game.
+The coach immediately makes them repeat the attack until they make a good swing.
+Note, though, that you need not confine this sort of error correction to one certain type of game.
 It can happen at any time, in any game or drill.

-During my time with the professional teams in Germany , I saw many examples of the coaches using this kind of second chance approach.
+I saw many examples this approach in my 2014 visit to pro teams in Germany , and in a number of other places since.
 They did it in passing drills.
 They did it in defense drills.
-They did it when working on movement.
-They did it for setting.
-The point was to not accept the bad repetition – especially if it was driven by poor technique, bad decision-making, etc. – and reinforce the desired execution.
+It came when working on movement.
+It came when working on setting.
+The point was to not accept the bad repetition – especially if it was because of poor technique, bad decision-making, etc. – and reinforce the desired execution.

 You could argue second chance is often best used in drills because it’s easier to have a do-over in those situations than in game-play.
 That’s a really limiting perspective, however, and not shared by coaches I’ve seen use the concept.
 In fact, I’ve seen it used most often during game play.
 There are two caveats, however.

 First, second chance when your team plays can create a continuous rally situation.
 This can be useful at times (such as when you want some conditioning), but you definitely need to have a plan for ending one rally and starting a new one.